nkabz/promote-api/README.md

 /sanctum/csrf-cookie
 ```

-There's more info about this in the API Documentation, and a Postman collection you can download there that does this automatically!
-Yay!.
+There's more info about this in the API Documentation.

 Users will be authenticated by the Bearer Token, which will be returned after a successful login, then you can send requests with header ```Authorization: Bearer $token``` to access guarded routes.

 # Postman Collection

-You can download the Postman Collection [here](https://github.com/nkabz/promote-api/files/4696560/Promote-API.postman_collection.zip)
+You can download the Postman Collection [here](https://github.com/nkabz/promote-api/files/4696560/Promote-API.postman_collection.zip) or in the API Documentation

 # Requirements